Krishnna-M/SpotifyClone/README.md

 # 🎵 Spotify Clone

-A sleek and functional Spotify clone built using Swift, mimicking the core features of the popular music streaming app.
-This project demonstrates audio streaming, modern UI design, and integration of key iOS development concepts.
+This is a simple Spotify clone built using Swift.
+It has the main features of the real Spotify app like playing songs, searching music, and viewing albums and artists.
+I created this project to practice iOS development, work with audio playback, and build a clean and responsive user interface.

 ## 📱 Features